-- d) Net gains realized from the strategic disposal of fixed assets, as guided by the Fixed Assets Management and Accounting Policy, ensuring that asset lifecycle management contributes to the reserve. - 3.8.
-To underscore our commitment to fiscal prudence and strategic financial management, any surplus from the previous financial year will not be utilized to offset annual or adjustment budgets.
-Instead, such surplus will be allocated to the Asset Financing Reserve, provided it is surplus to operational creditor requirements and is cash-backed.
-This ensures a forward-looking approach to financial management, where surplus funds are seen as an opportunity to invest in the municipality's future. - 3.9.
-An impending operating deficit shall be made good in an adjustments budget, but if an operating deficit arises at the end of a financial years, notwithstanding the precautionary measures adopted by the council ,such deficit shall immediately be made good in the annual or adjustment budget for the ensuing financial year, and shall not be offset against any un-appropriated surplus carried forward from the preceding financial year. - 3.10.
-The municipality shall establish and maintain a provision for bad debts in accordance with its Rates and Tariffs policy, and shall budget appropriately for the contribution to such provision in each annual and adjustment budget. (such contribution shall not be less than the actual contribution made on the previous financial year.) - 3.11.
+- b) Depreciation of fixed asset; - c) Maintenance of fixed asset; and - d) Any other ordinary operation expenses associated with any items on such capital budget. - 2.6.
+In addition, the council shall consider the likely impact of such operation expensesnet of any revenues expected to be generated by such item-on future service tariffs. - 2.7.
+The council shall establish an asset financing reserve for the purpose of financing capital projects and the acquisition of capital assets.
+Such reserve shall be established from the following sources of revenue: - a) Inappropriate cash -backed surpluses to the extent that such surpluses are not required for operational purposes; - b) Interests on the investments of the asset financing receive, appropriated in terms of the banking and investments policy; - c) Further amounts appropriated as contributions in each annual or adjustment budget; and - d) Net gains on the sale for fixed assets in terms of the fixed assets management and accounting policy. - 2.8.
+Any inappropriate surplus from previous financial year, shall not be used to balance any annual or adjustments budget, but shall be appropriated, as far as it is not required to finance the payment of operating creditors or (provided it is cash backed) to the Municipality 'asset financing reserve. - 2.9.
+An impending operating deficit shall be made good in an adjustments budget, but if an operating deficit arises at the end of a financial years, notwithstanding the precautionary measures adopted by the council ,such deficit shall immediately be made good in the annual or adjustment budget for the ensuing financial year, and shall not be offset against any un-appropriated surplus carried forward from the preceding financial year. - 2.10.
+The municipality shall establish and maintain a provision for bad debts in accordance with its Rates and Tariffs policy, and shall budget appropriately for the contribution to such provision in each annual and adjustment budget.(such contribution shall not be less than the actual contribution made on the previous financial year.) - 2.11.
 When considering the draft annual budget, the council shall consider the impact that the proposed increases in rates and services tariffs will have on the monthly municipal accounts of households in the municipal area.
-The
+The impact of such increases shall be assessed on the basis of a fair sample of randomly selected accounts. - 2.12.
+Finance charges payable by the municipality shall be apportioned between departments or votes on the basis of the proportion at the last balance sheet date of the carrying value of the fixed assets belonging to such department or vote to